Sonar-LaunchPad/Unstoppable-Wallet-Website/src/faq/en/about/where-to-download-unstoppable-wallet-from.md

-# Where to download Unstoppable from?
+# Where to download StarBase from?

-Always download Unstoppable wallet app from official sources:
+Always download StarBase wallet app from official sources:

 App Store